 Moving in Japan is not that simple, even when you just want to find your hotel.
 Walking around and trying to find a specif address can be a real challenge if you don’t know any Japanese.

-If you’ve already done some research, you know that Japanese food can be quite particular, and if you really don’t know what I’m talking about, you can read my previous article on traditional Japanese food to have an idea of what to expect.
+If you’ve already done some research, you know that Japanese food can be quite particular, and if you really don’t know what I’m talking about, you can have a few surprises.

 You never know what can happen to you during your trip.
-It’s not rare to get sick during holidays, as if the virus took some time out too. 🙂
+It’s not rare to get sick during holidays because viruses don’t take vacations. 🙂

 Useful Tips That Can Help You in Japan

-The essential key for a great trip is planning.
+The essential key to a great trip is planning.
 Especially when you travel to a country like Japan where everything is different from what you’re used to.
-There are different types of planning, it all depends on your needs, your budget and your level of adventure.
+There are different types of planning, it all depends on your needs, your budget, and your level of adventure.